Optimal Convergence Rates of Deep Convolutional Neural Networks: Additive Ridge Functions: Main results

-Combining this lower bound with the upper bound in the last section, we know that deep convolutional neural networks followed by one fully connected layer can reach optimal learning rates for additive ridge functions up to a log factor.
+Combining this lower bound with the upper bound in the last section, we know that deep convolutional neural networks followed by one fully connected layer can reach optimal convergence rates for additive ridge functions up to a log factor.
 In other words, for estimating $f_\rho \in \Theta$, no other methods could achieve a better rate than the estimator by deep convolutional neural networks.
 Furthermore, due to the special form of ridge functions, we can observe that this rate is dimension independent.
-Thanks to the simple structure of convolutional neural networks, we are able to derive small complexity bound and reach this dimension independent rate.
+Thanks to the simple structure of convolutional neural networks, we are able to derive small complexity bound and reach this rate with the input dimension appearing in the constant.

-\section{Conclusion and Discussion}
+\section{Conclusion and discussion}

 In this paper, we consider the regression problem in statistical learning theory by using deep convolutional neural networks.
-By a careful analysis of covering number of deep convolutional neural networks, we show that for additive ridge functions, deep convolutional neural networks followed by one fully connected layer can reach optimal learning rates (up to a log factor).
-With the simple structure and few free parameters of convolutional neural networks, we obtain suitable complexity bound for the hypothesis space and are able to achieve this dimension independent learning rate, which shows the superiority of convolutional structure.
+By a careful analysis of covering number of deep convolutional neural networks, we show that for additive ridge functions, deep convolutional neural networks followed by one fully connected layer can reach optimal convergence rates (up to a log factor).
+With the simple structure and few free parameters of convolutional neural networks, we obtain suitable complexity bound for the hypothesis space and are able to achieve this dimension independent convergence rate with the input dimension appearing in the constant, which shows the superiority of convolutional structure.

 In the future we would like to address in what situation convolutional neural networks outperform usual fully connected neural networks concerning approximation abilities.
 Or can we derive optimal approximation rate for larger function classes when considering convolutional neural networks.
 Convolutional structures have been widely applied to various types of neural networks and have performed outstandingly in the classification problems.
-However, only few papers consider classification problems from a statistical perspective by using fully connected neural networks \cite{hu2020sharp,kim2021fast,bos2021convergence}.
-It would be significant if we can theoretically show the superiority of convolutional structures when considering classification problems in the future.
+However, only few papers consider classification problems from a statistical perspective by using fully connected neural networks \citep{hu2020sharp,kim2021fast,bos2021convergence}.
+Also, there is currently no paper that directly approximates a specific function class (such as Sobolev space) through a two-dimensional convolutional neural network which is critical for the analysis of statistical learning theory.
+It would be significant if we can theoretically show the superiority of convolutional structures when considering classification problems with two dimensional convolution in the future.